pparmar1/EmergencyApp/App/EmerComp_App/README.md

-..::Emergency Alert App::..
+Emergency Alert App:

 Working functionalities:
-- detect current location
+- detect current location using GPS Location Provider
-- can detect "Help" and "Danger" Keyword and get current location
+- can detect "Help" and "Danger" Keyword using Text-to-Speech
+- can detect Motion using Accelerometer
+- Compass